mekkablue/Glyphs-Scripts/README.md

 * **Copy Kerning Exceptions to Double Accents:** Copies Kerning exceptions with abreve, `acircumflex`, `ecircumflex`, `ocircumflex`, `udieresis` into Vietnamese and Pinyin double accents.
 * **Exception Cleaner:** Compares every exception to the group kerning available for the same pair.
 If the difference is below a threshold, remove the kerning exception. *Needs Vanilla.*
 * **Find and Replace in Kerning Groups:** GUI for searching and replacing text in the L and R Kerning Groups, e.g. replace 'O' by 'O.alt'.
 Leave the search field blank for appending. *Needs Vanilla.*
+* **Import Kerning from .fea File:** Choose an .fea file containing a kern feature in AFDKO code, and this script will attempt to import the kerning values into the frontmost font master (see *Window > Kerning*).
 * **KernCrash Current Glyph:** Opens a new tab containing kerning combos with the current glyph that collide in the current fontmaster.
 * **KernCrasher:** Opens a new tab with Kerning Combos that crash in the current fontmaster. *Needs Vanilla.*
 * **New Tab with All Group Members:** Select two glyphs, e.g. ‘Ta’, run the script, and it will open a new tab with all combinations of the right kerning group of T with the left kerning group of a.